740105A 5th January

 McEuen on banjo

-- What A Blow I (BW/Malcolm Rebenack) -Byron Berline on fiddle, Dr.
+- What A Blow I (BW/Malcolm Rebennack) -Byron Berline on fiddle, Dr.

 John on organ and pedals; Monkey Grip-version

-- What A Blow II (BW/Malcolm Rebenack) -Byron Berline on fiddle, Dr.
+- What A Blow II (BW/Malcolm Rebennack) -Byron Berline on fiddle, Dr.

 John on organ and pedals; single-edit